Understanding Cardiovascular Conditions

 Outline the Procedure for Conducting the Heart Bubble Test

-The Heart Bubble Test is a gentle, non-invasive procedure designed to assess heart function and blood flow, ensuring you feel comfortable every step of the way.
+The Heart Bubble Test is a gentle procedure designed to assess heart function, ensuring you feel comfortable every step of the way.
 Here’s what you can expect:

 1. Preparation: You’ll be comfortably positioned, and an intravenous (IV) line will be established in your arm.
 This makes it easy for the saline injection, so you won’t have to worry.

 2. Saline Preparation: A sterile saline solution is carefully agitated in a syringe to create tiny microbubbles.
-These bubbles are crucial for enhancing the ultrasound images that help us see how your heart is doing.
+These bubbles are crucial for enhancing the imaging process that help us see how your heart is doing.

 3. Injection: The agitated saline is then injected through the IV line into your bloodstream, allowing the microbubbles to circulate.
 You might feel a slight sensation, but it’s generally quite mild.